 Readers Question: would you please explain to me how we can have no inflation, or low inflation if the government injects two or three trillion dollars in the US economy and output falls?

-In short, the reason is that in a depression, even though the money supply increases, firms and consumers don’t go out and spend it.
-They save it, pay off debts, use it to meet a fall in income.
-Therefore, although the supply of money is increased, the amount of money circulating around the economy is still falling.
+In a depression, even though the money supply increases, firms and consumers may not go out and spend it.
+They save it and/or pay off debts and use it to meet a fall in income.
+Therefore, although the supply of money is increased, the amount of money circulating around the economy can still be falling.
+A good example is Japan, who between 1990s and 2020s have had a long period of deflation.
+Even efforts to increase the money supply have often failed to cause significant inflation.

-What counts is not just the amount of money (i.e. how many $10 bills you have), but how often it is used.
+Also, what counts is not just the amount of money (i.e. how many $10 bills you have), but how often it is used.
 In normal times, if you gave every citizen $1,000 they would go out and buy more luxuries – this could be inflationary.
-But, in this circumstance, if you gave households $1,000 there would be no surge in demand – many households will lose much more than $1,000.
-Other households with good income will probably save extra income for now.
+But, in the circumstance of recession, if you gave households $1,000 there would be no surge in demand as there is a preference to save.

 Why printing money usually causes inflation

-In normal circumstance (e.g. no shut down, most people employed) if you print more money and the number of goods remains the same, we will get higher prices.
+In normal circumstances (e.g. economy close to full capacity) if the Central Bank printed more money and the number of goods remains the same, we will get higher prices.

 - Because consumers have more money they want to buy more goods.